5v3nn/uzh-esc403-data-science-project-nba/README.md

    the roster and team success?
 Does the salary cap affect long-term success?
 5. Game outcome prediction: Can box scores predict which team will win?
 Can we use the temporal trends to predict a winning team?

+Each question is discussed in more detail with what each file is responsible for below in the *Procedure* section.

 ## Data Source and Description